MitchelNijdam-Rockstars/mitchels-blog/src/data/blog-posts/2025-04-24-camunda-tradeoffs.md

 functional Camunda Modeler to build BPMN files with drag and drop, allowed us to do quick prototyping.
 We had a simple flow running within the hour.

-We just needed to setup a PostgresQL database where Camunda would store its state and voìla!
+We just needed to setup a PostgreSQL database where Camunda would store its state and voilà!

 There was some overhead as the startup time of our Spring Boot application increased significantly, but this was not a big issue at the time.